talk-flow/public-usecase/eng/stock-price-query.md

 # Stock Price Query

 ## Introduction
-Stock price query is a fundamental capability demonstration that showcases the system's default functionality and capabilities: the ability to use the system's built-in browser tools to retrieve stock query information and write it to a fixed markdown file.
+Stock price query is a fundamental capability demonstration that showcases the system's default functionality and capabilities: the ability to use the system's built-in browser tools to retrieve stock query information.

 ## Simple Mode